Technigo/project-happy-thoughts-api/README.md

   - Forgetting to declare `config vars` in Heroku.
   - A naming inconsistency between the frontend (`hearts`) and the backend (`heart`).
 - Managing several inputs (message and user name) through a single handler was difficult.
 I was created a separated component for the user input at first.
 But then some classmates suggested simply adding it to the general form.
 This helped.
+- I still need to figure out how to reset the user name input at the same time.

 ## View it live